 You can find a policy that offers suitable cover by declaring your condition when you get a quote.

 - Respiratory conditions

 - Heart, kidney, liver, circulatory or cerebral conditions

 - Psychological conditions (diagnosed or treated)

-Many standard travel insurance policies exclude those with an existing condition such as those listed above.
-If you choose to take out a standard policy without telling the insurer about an existing condition and then go on to make a claim relating in any way to an undisclosed condition, your claim may be refused and the policy could become invalid.
+If you choose to take out a standard policy without telling the insurer about an existing condition, and then go on to make a claim relating to this, your claim may be refused and the policy could become invalid.